First Published July 10, 2013, by Andrew Pirie

 While her individual times never lived up again to her form in the early 1970s.
-She was now part of the relay at the 8th Asian Games in 1978.
-Which managed to collect the Bronze medal.
+She was now part of the relay at the 8th Asian Games in 1978, which collected the Bronze medal.
 (Alanes, Salao, Mantawel (or Torres?), Morcilla).

 Alanes eventually gave way to a group of sprinters.
-With the main one Lorena Morcilla who was the most dominant sprinter in the Philippines from 1979-1981.
+The main one Lorena Morcilla was the most dominant sprinter in the Philippines from 1979-1981.
 Until a talented teenager came of age from Bulacan by the name of Lydia De Vega.
-Lured out of retirement at the age of 28 she went up against the upcoming youngster who beat the veteran in all three sprints.
+Lured out of retirement at the age of 28, she went up against the upcoming youngster who beat the veteran in all three sprints.

 Andrew was elected Vice President of the Association of Track and Field Statisticians in 2020 after being a member for 7 years.

 He has worked as a PSC Consultant and Research Assistant from 2013-2015, Consultant, and Sprint Coach at Zamboanga Sports Academy from 2015-2017.